 In the case of PET thermoforms, the packaging already often contains PCR, but that resin usually comes from recycled bottles.
 AB 2784 requires PCR from thermoforms themselves.

-Because thermoforms aren’t included in state bottle deposit programs, brand owners will largely rely on MRFs to sort them from the curbside PET mix for sale to plastics reclaimers.
+Because thermoforms aren’t included in state bottle deposit programs, brand owners will largely rely on materials recovery facilities (MRFs) to sort them from the curbside PET mix for sale to plastics reclaimers.
 But in California, not a lot currently do, in part because the California Redemption Value (CRV) system creates a de facto incentive for MRFs to keep thermoforms in PET bottle bales.

 “This bill simply won’t work,” Steve Alexander, president of the Association of Plastic Recyclers (APR), said in an interview.
 “Unless there’s incentive for the MRFs to separate out thermoforms, then it’s very difficult for anybody to get their hands on the supply of material to make recycled content for thermoforms.”